Azure-Samples/storage-queue-java-getting-started/README.md

 To run the sample using the Storage Service

-1. Open the config.properties file and comment out the connection string for the emulator (UseDevelopmentStorage=True) and uncomment the connection string for the storage service (AccountName=[]...)
+1. Open the config.properties file and comment out the connection string for the emulator (UseDevelopmentStorage=True) and uncomment the connection string for the storage service (AccountName=[]...).
 2. Create a Storage Account through the Azure Portal and provide your [AccountName] and [AccountKey] in the config.properties file.
 See https://azure.microsoft.com/en-us/documentation/articles/storage-create-storage-account/ for more information
 3. Set breakpoints and run the project.